OHDSI/CureIdRegistry/CureID Cohort Creation Guide.md

 **Filename**: 06_DE_ID_Quality_Checks.sql

 **Purpose**: This script checks basic metrics for each table in the deidentified dataset to ensure the previous scripts were successful.
-This does

 **Description**: This script runs a number of summary level quality checks for each table to audit basic data counts and date ranges.